kyleraze/Website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a doctoral student studying economics at the University of Oregon.
+I am an applied microeconomist with broad research interests in applied microeconometrics, the economics of education, and labor economics.
+I teach courses in labor, econometrics, and introductory microeconomics at the undergraduate level.